vectordotdev/docs/setup/log-forwarders/syslog.md

    systemctl restart rsyslog
    ```

+6. Check status of rsyslog:

+    ``` bash
+    systemctl restart rsyslog
+    ```

-6. Your logs will be forwarded to Timber. _You will need to update the Timber public certificate when a new one is issued._
+7. Your logs will be forwarded to Timber. _You will need to update the Timber public certificate when a new one is issued._
 {% endtab %}

 {% tab title="Syslog-ng" %}